Windows 10 Mobile: Features

 A major aspect of Windows 10 Mobile is a focus on harmonizing user experiences and functionality between different classes of devices—specifically, devices running the PC-oriented version of Windows 10.
 Under the Universal Windows Platform concept, Windows Runtime apps for Windows 10 on PC can be ported to other platforms in the Windows 10 family with nearly the same codebase, but with adaptations for specific device classes.
 Windows 10 Mobile also shares user interface elements with its PC counterpart, such as the updated Action Center and settings menu.
 During its initial unveiling, Microsoft presented several examples of Windows apps that would have similar functionality and user interfaces between Windows 10 on desktops and mobile devices, including updated Photos and Maps apps, and new Microsoft Office apps.
 Although marketed as a converged platform, and as with Windows Phone 8, using a Windows NT-based kernel, Windows 10 Mobile still cannot run Win32 desktop applications, but is compatible with software designed for Windows Phone 8.
+Similar to Windows Phone 8, Windows Phone 10 has used UEFI with ACPI protocol as its bootloader.

 Notifications can be synced between devices; dismissing a notification on, for example, a laptop, will also dismiss it from a phone.
 Certain types of notifications now allow inline replies.
 The start screen now has the option to display wallpapers as a background of the screen behind translucent tiles, rather than within the tiles.
 The messaging app adds support for internet-based Skype messaging alongside SMS, similarly to Apple's iMessage, and can synchronize these conversations with other devices.
 The camera app has been updated to match the "Lumia Camera" app previously exclusive to Lumia products, and a new Photos app aggregates content from local storage and OneDrive, and can perform automatic enhancements to photos.
 The on-screen keyboard now contains a virtual pointing stick for manipulating the text editing cursor, a dedicated voice input button, and can be shifted towards the left or right of the screen to improve one-handed usability on larger devices.

 Windows 10 Mobile supports "Continuum", a feature that allows supported devices to connect to an external display, and scale its user interface and apps into a "PC-like" desktop interface with support for mouse and keyboard input over USB or Bluetooth.
 Devices can connect directly to external displays wirelessly using Miracast, via USB-C, or via docking station accessories with USB ports, as well as HDMI and DisplayPort outputs.

 A new iteration of the Office Mobile suite, Office for Windows 10, is also bundled.
 Based upon the Android and iOS versions of Office Mobile, they introduce a new user interface with a variation of the ribbon toolbar used by the desktop version, and a new mobile version of Outlook.
 Outlook utilizes the same rendering engine as the Windows desktop version of Microsoft Word.
-Microsoft Edge replaces Internet Explorer Mobile as the default web browser.
+Microsoft Edge [Legacy] replaces Internet Explorer Mobile as the default web browser.